SURFscz/SRAMsync/README.md

 When the above is specified in the configuration file, the secrets in it will be loaded regardless of being used in the configuration file.
-One could have the secrets being loaded and still use plain text passwords for for example the SRAM LDAP.
-Currently it can hold passwords for both the SRAM LDAP and for SMTP connections.
+One could have the secrets being loaded and still use plain text passwords for example the SRAM LDAP.
+Currently, it can hold passwords for both the SRAM LDAP and for SMTP connections.
 Each source has its own part in the password file.
 All SRAM LDAP related passwords for example are grouped under `sram-ldap`, while the SMTP passwords are bundled under `smtp`.
 Below is an example of a password file.